-As part of its overall exploration program at Gold Springs, the Company continued its metallurgical testing program during 2014.
-Three bulk samples of coarse broken mineralized rock from the Grey Eagle trench have been collected for metallurgical testing and haven been sent to the metallurgical laboratory for bottle roll and column testing.
+As part of its ov erall exploration program at Gold Springs, the Company is continuing its metallurgical testing program during 2014.
+These tests, which use coarse material increasing up to an inch in diameter, will lead to a series of column tests using similar size material to that which would be used in a "heap leach" mine.
+Three bulk samples of coarse broken mineralized rock from the Grey Eagle trench have been collected for metallurgical testing and have been sent to the metallurgical laboratory for bottle roll and column testing.
 Also a metallurgical test program designed to enhance silver extraction has been set up using existing RC (reverse circulation) chip samples as well as trench samples.

-In early September 2013, HDG announced the results from a series of metallurgical tests designed to assess gold and silver extraction from coarse grained material by bottle roll testing using cyanidation.
-These tests were conducted on 7 samples collected from the RC chips from the 2012 drill program at the Grey Eagle and Jumbo targets.
+In early September 2013, HDG announced the results from a series of metallurgical tests designed to assess gold and silv er extraction from coarse grained material by bottle roll testing using cyanidation.
+These tests were conducted on 7 sam ples collected from the RC chips from the 2012 drill program at the Grey Eagle and Jumbo targets.
 Tests were carried out on the coarse RC chips rather than pulverized material as had been used in previous metallurgical tests.
 (See HDG's NR 10-17, October 18, 2010, HDG's NR 13-01, January 28, 2013, and HDG's NR 13-23, September 9, 2013).

 Five kg samples were subjected to bottle roll agitation for one minute every hour for 40 days.
 Six samples gave consistent results.
-The average gold extraction in the Grey Eagle target (Nevada) was 78.8% (range: 74%-83%) for fine to medium grained material (P{80} 0.07 to 0.24 inches) and 88.5% (range: 88%-89%) for Jumbo (Utah) (P{80} 0.03 to 0.14 inches).
+The average gold extraction in the Grey Eagle target (Nevada) was 78.8% (range: 74%-83%) for fine to medium grained material (P{80} 0.07 to 0.24 in ches) and 88.5% (range: 88%-89%) for Jumbo (Utah) (P{80} 0.03 to 0.14 in ches).
 Gold grades for test samples ranged between 0.15 g/t and 5.3 g/t.

-Silver extractions for the same samples were much more variable and lower as was expected from previous work.
+Silv er extractions for the same samples were much more variable and lower as was expected from previous work.
 There is a significant difference in silver extraction between Grey Eagle and Jumbo with much higher extractions coming from Jumbo.
 The average silver extraction from Grey Eagle was 19% and from Jumbo was 53.5%.
 Further testing will be needed to determine why these are different.
 Tests on these same samples using pulverized material (P{80} of 0.075 mm) gave silver extractions in the range of 10%-60% for Grey Eagle and 71%-99% for Jumbo.